logyball/rusty-mancala/README.md

 ## Details

-This project is largely implemented via its [TcpStream](https://doc.rust-lang.org/std/net/struct.TcpStream.html) Struct in the standard library.
+This project is largely implemented via Rust's [TcpStream](https://doc.rust-lang.org/std/net/struct.TcpStream.html) Struct in the standard library.

 ## Protocol

 A large part of the communication between the client and the server is over a serialized messaging protocol.
 The protocol is loosely defined below.
-See the [Protocol](./protocol.txt) documentation for more details.
+See the [Protocol](./mancala_rfc.md) documentation for more details.

 #### Message Object